We Found the 20 Best Bars in America

 New Orleans, Louisiana

 Take in 70 years of history at this bar in the famous Hotel Monteleone.
 Liberace and Louis Prima put on acts here, and authors Fitzgerald, Faulkner and Hemingway came here for inspiration.
 The Carousel Bar turns, but don’t worry about spilling your drink.
 It only makes one leisurely rotation every 15 minutes.
-Continue your bar hop with one of the best Bloody Mary bars in America, that’s just a quick streetcar ride away.

 This tiny bar of 12 seats and three tables resides on the first floor of the Baldwin Mansion.
 The atmosphere is the perfect blend of elegant and casual, and their drink menu is far from commonplace.
 Pair your high-end cocktail with authentic Sichuan food, and keep in mind—you should definitely make a reservation.

 The Wright and Company building has been around since 1891, but the drink list is anything but stuck in the past.
 With flavors such as thyme, basil, chamomile and chai, ordering a cocktail here might be more for the exploration of flavors than for a taste of a classic drink.
-Craft your own rosemary & thyme lemon cocktail at home.

 The cocktails at Eat Street Social are exciting, and the atmosphere is bustling.
 Reservations are recommended at this popular Minneapolis haunt, and you should bring an appetite if you plan on getting more than just drinks.
 Top your experience off with their butterscotch-pretzel bread pudding.
 Can’t make the trip?
 Find the best pub food in your state.